kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

   1. It adds a `volume` to the pod which contains a token for API access.
   1. It adds a `volumeSource` to each container of the pod mounted at `/var/run/secrets/kubernetes.io/serviceaccount`.

-Starting from v1.13, you can migrate a service account volume to a projected volume when the `BoundServiceAccountTokenVolume` feature gate is enabled.
+#### Bound Service Account Token Volume
+{{< feature-state for_k8s_version="v1.13" state="alpha" >}}

-The service account token will expire after 1 hour or the pod is deleted.
+When the `BoundServiceAccountTokenVolume` feature gate is enabled, the service account admission controller will add a projected service account token volume instead of a secret volume.
+The service account token will expire after 1 hour by default or the pod is deleted.
 See more details about [projected volume](/docs/tasks/configure-pod-container/configure-projected-volume-storage/).

+This feature depends on the `RootCAConfigMap` feature gate enabled which publish a "kube-root-ca.crt" ConfigMap to every namespace.
+This ConfigMap contains a CA bundle used for verifying connections to the kube-apiserver.

 ### Token Controller